sholsapp/gallocy/DESIGN.md

 Communication leads to coordination, and that's an important area in distributed systems.

+This section talks about the nuances of how a process running a shared application does things like:

   - join the group
   - leave the group
+  - create a thread
+  - join a thread
   - ask for a memory
   - give up a memory